belucien/R-Studio/README.md

 # R-Studio NAVLE Predictive Model
-# A predictive model based on Vet Med student GPA and ACT scores going into taking their "board exam".
+# A predictive model based on veterinary medicine students' GPA and ACT scores designed to predict their performance and outcome on the board exam.

 NAVLE Predictive Model - Use Case